dmbarbour/glas/docs/GlasObject.md

         ...
         01111111    128

-In practice, varnats are unlikely to use more than four bytes in Glas systems.
+In practice, varnats are unlikely to use more than four bytes in Glas Objects.
+At some point in the range above a few megabytes, use of stowage becomes superior for scaling and structure sharing than use of big binaries.

 ### Escapes